Search

 Mid-Season Tomato

 85 days.
 Solanum lycopersicum.
 Open Pollinated.
 Cal Ace Tomato.
 The plant produces good yields of large 8 to 16 oz red beefsteak tomatoes.
+It is a popular tomato variety prized for California and similar warm climates and remains popular with home gardeners, market growers, and commercial producers.
 They are meaty, sweet, and very flavorful.
 Perfect for sandwiches, salads, and slicing.
-This variety produces earlier than the Ace variety.
+It is an improved version of the earlier Ace Tomato.
 Heat Tolerant.
 Suitable for California tomato production.
-An excellent choice for home gardens, greenhouses, market growers, and open field production.
-An 1970 heirloom variety from the USA..
+Excellent choice for home gardens, Farmer’s Markets, market growers, greenhouse production, open field production, and commercial production.
 United States Department of Agriculture, NSL 187041.
-Disease Resistant: V, F, A. Determinate.
+A 1970 heirloom variety from the USA.
+Disease Resistant: A, F, V. Determinate.

 Lot No: 100305